 Summary Capsule: Six out of work steel workers decide to make extra money stripping.
 I’d try to be funny, but isn’t that pretty amusing right there?

-Lissa’s Rating: Just don’t even think about eight out-of-work MRFH staffers doing a rendition of this movie… I’m not that sure Kyle can dance anyway.
+Lissa’s rating: Just don’t even think about eight out-of-work Mutant staffers doing a rendition of this movie… I’m not that sure Kyle can dance anyway.

 I love The Full Monty.
 It’s one of my favorite movies.
 But even in my love of it, I have to admit that it probably didn’t rate a Best Picture Oscar.
 I mean, come on.
 It didn’t meet ANY of the requirements.
 No one dies.
 No one’s handicapped in any way (well, except maybe morally).
 No one is persecuted, and it’s not a biography, as far as I know.
 And it commits the cardinal sin of Oscar-winning… it’s funny.
 It was great that The Full Monty was nominated for Best Picture, but what chance could it possibly have had against Titanic?

 It didn’t, but oh well.
 What’s done is done, and when it’s all over The Full Monty is the DVD sitting on our shelves and being watched over and over again.
 (Although I do confess I love –looking- at Titanic.
 It’s just best watched with the volume off.)